Top Selling & Buying Tips

 Make the viewing as easy as possible

-As the estate agents shows the buyers around, make sure you are not.
-They will feel more comfortable if you’re not there.
-They’ll also be able to take their time imagining how your home could become their home.
+As the estate agent shows the buyers around they will feel more comfortable if the owners are not in the property.
+The buyers will also be able to take their time imagining how your home could become their home.
 Try and work around viewings, even if it doesn’t always suit you.
 Remember, it has to suit them.
 Otherwise, they may move on to view another property.

 Make sure there are no pets around.
-If necessary, get the carpets and some of the furniture professionally shampooed.
+If necessary, get the carpets and some of the furniture professionally cleaned.
 Avoid strong cooking smells and don’t smoke in the house in the run up to viewings.
 Open windows and place a few bunches of fresh flowers around the house to freshen things up.
 Something as minor as a nice aroma in the property demonstrates that you care about what the buyer thinks.
-And if the feedback from the viewing is negative afterwards, pay attention to that feedback and make sure that they are addressed before any further viewings take place.
+If the feedback from the viewing is negative afterwards, pay attention to that feedback and make sure that issues are addressed before any further viewings take place.